-LOANS TO EXECUTIVE OFFICERS.
+Loans to Executive Officers.
 During 1997, to encourage acquisitions of Common Stock by certain executives, the Company made loans to Messrs.
 Bayer, Contis, E. Coppola, O'Hern and Sidwell to finance their purchase of Common Stock on the open market.
 Each loan was in the principal amount of \$999,887, is full recourse to the executive, has a term of ten years (unless the executive's employment is terminated earlier, whereupon the loan must be repaid within 10 business days, except as necessary to avoid short-swing profit exposure), bears interest at a rate of 7% per annum (which is payable quarterly and has been paid when due), and is secured by a pledge of 39,869 shares of Common Stock that were purchased by the executive.
-As of December 31, 2000, the outstanding balance of each of the loans for Messrs.
+Upon a change of control the terms of the loans for Messrs.
+E. Coppola, Contis, O'Hern, Bayer and Sidwell change with respect to repayment as outlined under "Employment and Termination Benefit Agreements" on page 14 of this Proxy Statement.
+During 2001 and at March 1, 2002, the outstanding balance of each of the loans for Messrs.
 Contis and E. Coppola was \$999,887.
-Effective February 9, 2000, the Company forgave \$100,000 of the outstanding principal of each of the loans made to Messrs.
-O'Hern, Sidwell and Bayer.
-The outstanding balance of each of these loans was \$899,887 at December 31, 2000.
+The outstanding balance of each of the loans made to Messrs.
+O'Hern, Sidwell and Bayer was \$899,887 during 2001 and at March 1, 2002.

 During 1999, the Company authorized a loan of \$1,000,000 to Mr. A. Coppola to finance his purchase of Common Stock on the open market.
 Mr. A. Coppola used this loan to purchase an aggregate of 51,488 shares in 1999 and 2000.
-The loan has the same terms as the loans described above and is secured by a pledge of the 51,488 shares of Common Stock that were purchased by Mr. A. Coppola.
-As of December 31, 2000, the outstanding balance of the loan was \$999,994.
+The loan has the same terms as the loans described above (except upon a change of control) and is secured by a pledge of the 51,488 shares of Common Stock that were purchased by Mr. A. Coppola.
+During 2001 and at March 1, 2002, the outstanding balance of the loan was \$999,994.

-In addition, during 1997, as part of the compensation package offered to Mr. Contis to encourage him to accept employment with the Company, the Company made a \$550,000 relocation loan to him, which loan is non-interest bearing, is due on demand in the event Mr. Contis' employment is terminated, and is forgiven ratably over a five year term.
-As of March 1, 2001, the outstanding principal balance of the loan to Mr. Contis was approximately \$110,000.
+In addition, during 1997, as part of the compensation package offered to Mr. Contis to encourage him to accept employment with the Company, the Company made a \$550,000 relocation loan to him, which loan was non-interest bearing, was due on demand in the event Mr. Contis' employment was terminated, and was forgiven ratably over a five year term.
+As of March 1, 2002, there was no outstanding principal balance remaining.
 See Note 7 on page 14 of this Proxy Statement.